Maple Chipotle Corn and Asparagus Salad

 - Cook for another minute, being careful not to overcook vegetables.

-- Remove from heat and mix in nutritional yeast.
+- Remove from heat and mix in the nutritional yeast.

 Corn of every variety is packed with antioxidants and phytochemicals in varying concentrations; clues to these can be gleaned from the color of the corn.
 Yellow corn, like other yellow veggies, is high in carotenoids, most notably lutein and zeaxanthin, while blue corn is high in anthocyanins.
-Unlike many other fruits and veggies that lose some nutritional value through cooking, many of the nutrients in corn actually become more easily absorbed and assimilated as a result of cooking.
+Unlike many other fruits and vegetables that lose some nutritional value through cooking, many of the nutrients in corn become easier to absorb and assimilate as a result of cooking.

-Corn is a surprising source of protein, with every one cup serving containing about five grams, approximately ten percent of the average person’s daily requirement.
-While corn does contain some of all the essential amino acids, it falls short of being considered a complete protein due to insufficient lysine.
+Corn is a surprising source of protein, with every single cup serving containing about five grams.
+This is approximately ten percent of the average person’s daily protein requirement.
+While corn does contain some essential amino acids, it falls short of being considered a complete protein due to insufficient lysine.
 You can fill in this gap with beans, eggs, poultry or lean meat.

 Corn is a great source of folate, a B vitamin needed to metabolize protein.
-Folate is particularly vital for women who are or could become pregnant, as a deficiency can lead to certain birth defects early in pregnancy.
+Folate is particularly vital for women who are or could become, pregnant, as a deficiency may lead to certain birth defects early in pregnancy.
 Folate also helps convert homocysteine into S-adenosyl methionine (SAMe).
 This is important because high levels of homocysteine can damage the blood vessels.
 It is also important because SAMe is needed for certain metabolic processes, including synthesizing neurotransmitters.
-A serving of corn provides 34 micrograms, which is about nine percent of your daily needs.

 Corn is high in fiber.
 Cooked fresh corn on the cob contains about four grams of fiber, including a half a gram of soluble fiber.
-Studies have found that much of the fiber in corn is the type of fiber that nourishes and supports the beneficial bacteria found in the large intestine.
+Studies show that much of the fiber in corn is of the type that nourishes and supports the beneficial bacteria found in the large intestine.
 Soluble fiber helps reduce cholesterol levels and promote heart health.
-Corn also has a high water content; about 73 percent of corn is water.
+Corn also has a high water content; about 73 percent of fresh corn is made up of water.
 The water, fiber, and protein content in corn make it a great part of a weight loss or weight maintenance plan.
-This doesn’t mean you should eat as much as you can, however, since a serving of corn also contains 31 grams of carbs.
+This doesn’t mean you should eat as much as you wish, however, since a serving of corn also contains 31 grams of carbs.

 Corn’s combination of fiber, protein, and B-complex vitamins makes it a great food for stabilizing blood sugar.
-Fiber and protein both help regulate passage of food through the digestive tract and the rate at which sugars are absorbed.
-Studies have shown that corn can help improve fasting glucose and insulin levels in both type 1 and type 2 diabetes.
+Fiber and protein both help regulate the passage of food through the digestive tract and the rate at which sugars are absorbed.
+Studies indicate that corn may help improve fasting glucose and insulin levels in both type 1 and type 2 diabetes.

 The nutritional richness of corn helps the body achieve its dietary needs.
-A well rounded diet is needed to deliver the diverse variety of nutrients necessary for the body’s well being.
-A diet lacking in certain nutrients or unbalanced to contain too many toxins causes stress on the body, causing compensatory stress reactions.
-The intensity and length of these stress reactions can grow to the point that they begin to exert negative effects on the NeuroEndoMetabolic (NEM) systems which govern the stress responses.
-As a useful food rich in a diversity of nutrients to boost health, corn can be an important part of a proper health boosting dietary plan.
+A well-rounded diet delivers the diverse variety of nutrients necessary for the body’s well being.
+A diet lacking in certain nutrients, or that is unbalanced and incorporates too many toxins, causes stress on the body, causing compensatory stress reactions.
+The intensity and length of these stress reactions can grow to the point that they begin to exert negative effects on the NeuroEndoMetabolic (NEM) systems, which govern the stress responses.
+As a useful food rich in a diversity of nutrients to boost health, corn can be an important part of a proper health-boosting dietary plan.